Way to go, Harbor Springs!

 One of the complaints the Planning Commission heard about the old code is it was unnecessarily complex.
 So what does the new code do to address the issue?

-The new zoning code is designed to be more clear, simple, and fair for all.
+The new zoning code update is designed to be more clear, simple, and fair for all.
 Here are a few benefits we get from the updated format:

 𝗜𝘁 𝗶𝘀 𝗰𝗹𝗲𝗮𝗻, 𝗰𝗹𝗲𝗮𝗿, 𝗲𝗮𝘀𝘆 𝘁𝗼 𝘂𝗻𝗱𝗲𝗿𝘀𝘁𝗮𝗻𝗱